Margaret Stewart, Dauphine of France: Death

-Melancholic and distressed by slander against her, she sank into a final languor before dying.
-Her last words, in response to others' urgings to rouse herself and live, were supposedly Fi de la vie! qu'on ne m'en parle plus ("Fie on life!
-Speak no more of it to me").

 She was buried in the Saint-Laon Church in Thouars, in the Deux-Sèvres department of France.

 Margaret is also famous for the legend that she was kissed or almost kissed by poet Alain Chartier while asleep in her own rooms (another variant of this legend has Anne of Brittany as its protagonist), though her age and location at the time of Chartier's death would have made that impossible.